lukeocodes/nuxt-starter-netlify-cms/.github/CONTRIBUTING.md

 2. Create a branch from `master`.
 If you're addressing a specific issue, prefix your branch name with the issue number.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
-4. Run `yarn test` and ensure the test suite passes.
+4. Run `npm run test` and ensure the test suite passes.
 (Not applicable yet)
-5. Use `yarn format` to format and lint your code.
+5. Use `npm run lint` to format and lint your code.
 6. PR's must be rebased before merge (feel free to ask for help).
 7. PR should be reviewed by two maintainers prior to merging.